How to get an O2 eSIM and activate it

 Which devices support eSIMs on O2?

-O2 eSIMs work with all iPhones from the iPhone XS onwards, so that of course includes the latest models like the iPhone 14iPhone 14 PlusiPhone 14 ProiPhone 14 Pro Max, and iPhone SE (2022), as well as iPhones from a number of previous years.
+O2 eSIMs work with just about every device that has eSIM capabilities.
+This includes all iPhones from the iPhone XS onwards, so that of course means the latest models like the iPhone 15, iPhone 15 Plus, iPhone 15 Pro, and iPhone 15 Pro Max.

 How do I set up an eSIM on my phone?